devops-opensource/devops-metrics/README.md

 # DevOps-Metrics
-This project aim at providing maximum flexibility for aggregating data from multiple source in a single target to calculate metrics related to DevOps.
-The vision of this project is to break silos between those systems and enable cross-platform metrics to get an overview of the whole development process.
+This project aim at providing maximum flexibility for **aggregating data from multiple source in a single target to calculate metrics related to DevOps**.
+The vision of this project is to **break silos between those systems** and enable cross-platform metrics to get an overview of the whole development process.

-The repository contains actually extractor from jira on-premise and jira cloud.
-The actual targets are mysql and also Splunk.
+The repository contains actually extractor from Jira on-premise and Jira cloud.
+The actual targets are MySql and also Splunk.

 We are working on a new extractor(GitHub) and we will provide at the same time a flexible architecture that will allow the community to create new extractors and targets.